Firigion/scarpets/README.md

 flint_and_steel -> nether_portal
 ```

+You can toggle between asynchonous behaviour and synchronous behaviour for all functions except continuous mode using `toggle_parallel`.
+The former is the default and will run all commands in a separate thread, which will result in a slower excecution of the command, but it should not lag the game at all.
+If you are running something on a large area, be patient, it _is_ running, even if the MSPT didn't jump.
+The latter forces the game to run the commands synchronously, which will force the game to do stuff as fast as it can, but for larger regions, that might mean a very larg lag spike and temporarily freezing the game.
+Use wiht care.
+You can only do one job at a time.
+Continuous mode always runs in synch.

-Both modes support an undo funtionality, read [this](https://github.com/Firigion/scarpets/#undo) for more details.
+All modes support an undo funtionality, read [this](https://github.com/Firigion/scarpets/#undo) for more details.
 Take into account that continuos mode will record each successful tick as a separate action, so you might need to undo a lot of actions.

 The [video](https://youtu.be/i3YxwoTCOVM) for this one is a bit long, but it shocases most things described above plus a nice trick you can use this for.
 The shpere and random modes are shocase [here](https://youtu.be/iUyGJdmje8U).